worldpeaceenginelabs/METAVERSE-SEED/README.md

 30.03.2024

 Introducing "The Seed" – where developers wield the power to forge their own decentralized Metaverses!
-With our Dev Kit, developers can unleash their creativity, crafting unique digital realms that seamlessly connect with others.
+With this Dev Kit, developers can unleash their creativity, crafting unique digital realms that seamlessly connect with others.
 Imagine a network where Metaverses, created by different developers, intertwine to form a decentralized ecosystem.

 This Dev Kit isn't just a tool – it's a catalyst for innovation, enabling developers to shape the digital landscape like never before.
 Together, we're building a Collective Computer, transcending the limitations of individual projects to create something truly extraordinary.
 "The Seed" puts the control firmly in the hands of developers, freeing them from the grasp of monopolies and ushering in a new era of digital collaboration.

 With "The Seed" you will create your own, location based, decentralized Metaverse, as a Webapp which can be installed on mobile and desktop like an app.
-Let's make this tiny Dev Kit the base for our creativity and creations, this way let our Metaverses stay compatible with each other, so in turn we will be able to share our private hosted, free tier hosted, paid servers, etc. to decentralize our Nexus of Metaverses.
+Let's make this tiny Dev Kit the base for our creativity and creations, this way let our Metaverses stay compatible with each other, so in turn we will be able to share our private hosted, free tier hosted, paid servers, user devices! etc. to decentralize our Nexus of Metaverses.

 Picture it: a Collective Computer rivaling the might of Google Earth (if their devs would not sleep), but run by the people, for the people.
 No longer under the thumb of monopolies – "The Seed" places the power directly in your hands.
 Join us in sculpting a digital frontier where innovation knows no bounds.
 It's time to unlock the true potential of the digital realm – it's time to grow with "The Seed".

+This client/server is meant as a clean start point.
+A base with some  basic instructions for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!,  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), you name it!) without caring to much about the back-end.

 ### How to create a client?
 (i will commit after doing these steps local asap so you can just clone, npm install and start being creative)